zoujinrun/Why-Designers-Need-to-Learn-Programming-From-Executor-to-Reviewer/process.md

 When I submitted it a second time, I recalled my undergraduate experiences and added some reflections.

 In the third revision, I deleted and altered parts where some existing content was repetitive, hoping to keep the article concise.

+I chose the topic of reading and writing because I find it fascinating to compare human design as a species with AI programming code, exploring both their differences and similarities.Moreover, during my undergraduate studies, I did think about this issue.
+If AI has become so powerful, what can we do to adapt to the trends of this era?
+Therefore, in my article, I spent a considerable amount of content discussing and determining what position the designer should take in this current design industry.
+Who is responsible for reading and who is responsible for writing, and which one is more important.
+I think this is a very good perspective for thinking.

+Finally, I also believe that some of my viewpoints in this article are still relatively simple and lack supporting examples.
+I believe that through further study and accumulation of experience, I will eventually be able to think more deeply and have a better understanding of how the design industry can better utilize programming.